- What Level Of Blood Sugar Is Dangerous?

-Over time, high blood sugar does damage to the arteries and vessels of the body.
+Over time, high blood sugar damages the arteries and vessels of the body.
 When these vessels are damaged, complications can occur.
-Some of the complications from chronic high blood sugar include:

 - Heart (cardiovascular) disease: people with diabetes are two to four times more likely to die from cardiovascular disease than those without diabetes.
 People with diabetes are also more likely to have high blood pressure, which is another risk factor for heart disease.

 - Stroke: Diabetes increases the risk of stroke, as well as increases mortality when a stroke occurs.

 - Kidney disease and failure: High blood sugar damages the kidneys and can lead to kidney disease.
 About one in four people with diabetes have kidney disease.

 - Poor wound healing leading to amputations: High blood sugar inhibits proper wound healing.
 Diabetes is thought to be the leading cause of leg amputations worldwide.

 - Neuropathy: Damage to the nerves, which can cause painful symptoms like numb and tingling legs and feet, as well as delayed stomach emptying from damage to the stomach’s nerves.

 - Retinopathy and blindness: Damage to the nerves in the eyes is called retinopathy, which can lead to blindness if not treated.

 Are low blood sugar levels dangerous?